Fiber diffraction: Pattern correction

 The figure on the left shows a typical fiber pattern of polypropylene before mapping it into reciprocal space.
 The mirror axis in the pattern is rotated by the angle $~\phi$ with respect to the vertical direction.
 This shortcoming is compensated by simple rotation of the picture.
 4 straight arrows point at 4 reflection images of a chosen reference reflection.
 Their positions are used to determine the fiber tilt angle $\beta$.
 The image has been recorded on a CCD detector.
-It shows the logarithmic intensitity in pseudo-color representation.
+It shows the logarithmic intensity in pseudo-color representation.
 Here bright colors represent high intensity.

 After determination of $\beta$ the distance between sample and detector is computed using known crystallographic data of the reference reflection, a uniformly gridded map for the representative fiber plane in reciprocal space is constructed and the diffraction data are fed into this map.
 The figure on the right shows the result.
 Change of scattering intensity has been considered in the unwarping process.
 Because of the curvature of the surface of the Ewald sphere there remain white spots at the meridian, in which structure information is missing.
 Only in the center of the image and at an s-value related to the scattering angle $2\beta$ there is structure information on the meridian.
 Of course, there is now 4-quadrant symmetry.
 This means that in the example pattern part of the missing information may be copied "from the lower half to the upper half" into the white areas.
 Thus, it frequently makes sense to tilt the fiber intentionally.